 Bona fide breaches of The Code will be dealt with promptly after an investigation has been undertaken.
 In the event that, after an investigation, it has been determined that a breach of The Code has occurred, a decision will be made as to the appropriate corrective and/or disciplinary action that will be taken.
 Such action may include a warning or letter of reprimand, demotion, loss of salary increase or bonus, suspension without pay, termination of employment for cause and/or civil or criminal prosecution.
 In the case of contractors, subcontractors and suppliers doing business with or on behalf of Economical, breaches may be addressed through caution letters, cessation of business relationships and/or other appropriate means as circumstances may warrant.

 What is a whistleblower incident?

 A whistleblower incident is a good-faith concern related to wrongdoing, questionable accounting, internal controls, disclosure controls or auditing matters, contraventions of the integrity provisions of The Code, workplace health and safety, and human resources matters occurring at Economical.
-For guidance on corporate expectations around acceptable employee conduct, please refer to Economical’s other appropriate policies and procedures and the human resources department.
+For guidance on corporate expectations around acceptable employee conduct, employees should refer to Economical’s other appropriate policies and procedures and the Human Resources department.

 Whistleblower incidents include violations of the integrity provisions of The Code, Economical’s corporate policies, as well as the following areas of specific concern: